cidlab/bip/README.md

 ---

+> [!NOTE]
-This volume is produced by the (Cognition and Individual Differences Lab at the University of California, Irvine)[https://cidlab.com].
+> This volume is produced by the [Cognition and Individual Differences Lab at the University of California, Irvine](https://cidlab.com).

-The editors make no claim to any intellectual property that may belong to the contributors or their institutions.
+> The editors make no claim to any intellectual property that may belong to the contributors or their institutions.